Clean water activist Erin Brockovich calls Texas water crisis ‘complete state mismanagement’

-TYLER, Texas (KETK) – In an interview with KETK Thursday night, clean water activist and environmental advocate Erin Brockovich addressed the current water situation in Texas.
+TYLER, Texas (KETK) — Clean water activist and environmental advocate Erin Brockovich is blasting Texas’ handling of its current water situation following this week’s winter storm.

 A historic winter storm brought freezing temperatures across the state, leaving thousands without power or water.
 With so many now on a boil water advisory, she says this is a widespread failure.